Elena McNally, LMFT

 “Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.” – Dalai Lama

-Elena works with children as young as 4, as well as teens, couples and families.
+Elena works with adults, couples and families.
 She provides play therapy, art therapy and mind/body work as well as traditional talk therapy.
 Her clients may be experiencing relationship or family conflicts, addiction, mood disorders or school issues.
+Elena is interested in working more with LGBTQ+ and BIPOC populations.
 Elena provides an encouraging and supportive presence and works collaboratively with her clients to meet their specific needs, through a solution-focused, emotionally-oriented therapy model, often exploring families of origin and families of choice.
 She believes that each client is the expert on their own life and works to find solutions that work in that person’s world, not just in the therapy office.
 Elena graduated from Antioch University New England in 2012 with a Master’s degree in Marriage and Family Therapy, and has worked in settings providing outpatient therapy, in-home therapy, and therapy to couples who are parenting while in recovery.

 Elena is at 508-650-0991, ext 903.
 She accepts Blue Cross/Blue Shield, Tufts Health Plan [HMO/PPO/GIC plans], Optum [UBH/Harvard Pilgrim/AllWays Health], out-of-pocket payments and any insurance with ‘out-of-network’ benefits.